| Title: | Estimation and Inference for the Fractionally Cointegrated VAR |

 corresponding to the global maximum of the likelihood on the grid.

-local maximum corresponding to the highest value of b
+local maximum corresponding to the highest value of b.
+This

 alleviates the identification problem mentioned in Johansen and